Russwater RPG Ruleset

 Things are potentially deadly when the opponents have over an average of twice the parties total HP, doing a quarter of parties HP damage per round, or if they have the same amount of HP, damage and number of actions as the party.

-An example of a CR 1 monster could be some kind of Ooze
+An example of an early CR 1 monster could be some kind of Ooze.

 · Hit Points = 30 HP